This Article Solved My Issue

 This article is for administrators, staffing users, and standard users.

-These are the primary user types in Recruiting, categorized as either licensed or unlicensed:
+These are the primary user types in Recruiting.
+Each is either licensed or unlicensed:

 Admin (Licensed)

-- Is the administrator of your company's Recruiting app and responsible for the management and configuration of it.
+• This is the administrator for Recruiting and is responsible for the management and configuration of it.

 Staffing User (Licensed)